 One of the first things we teach students is how to change the size and orientation of the slides.
 In most slide software like Microsoft PowerPoint or Google Slides, this can be found under the file settings or page set up.

 Teach your students the difference between portrait and landscape orientations.
-This will come in handy during other lessons like art, so this is language your students should know.
+This will come in handy during other lessons like art, so this is a language your students should know.

-We teach our students to use themes when we are making something that is quick or start with a completely blank slide when they are going to be building it from scratch.
+We teach our students to use themes when we are making something that is quick or starts with a completely blank slide when they are going to be building it from scratch.
 We try to teach students that the tools are designed to help you be more efficient, so don’t spend time on the details until the main work is done.

 Teach students how to format text boxes by aligning them or distributing them.
-This can help make text boxes line up or be centered and it’s way more efficient than trying to eye it.
+This can help make text boxes line up or be centred and it’s way more efficient than trying to eye it.

 Teaching students how to properly share documents or files with you will save you plenty of time.